Sorry, registration for this event is now closed

 Technology – how much, how soon?
 With so much attention being paid to emerging technology, CCM groups are increasingly aware of the need to automate.
 But is automation at a stage where it can usefully be deployed – or alternatively, are our processes sufficiently mature to take advantage of automation?
-What is the current and planned state of technology
+What is the current and planned state of technology - when is the right time for adoption?

 Thursday, October 31st